dinabandhuk/scripts/README.md

   sudo apt install locales-all
   ```
 - If libtinfo5 is missing, manually install it by downloading .deb file [as shown](https://askubuntu.com/questions/1531760/how-to-install-libtinfo5-on-ubuntu24-04)
-- Do the same for other missing libraries not on official repository and
+- Do the same for other missing libraries if they are not on official repository and
   ensure there are no binary/package conflicts, otherwise your system will be rendered unusable.
 - Inspect the logs of the install script for other possible issues.
+- You might also have to create symlinks to some libraries, relevant information can be looked up on Xilinx Support Website.